canjs/canjs/docs/can-guides/migrating_to_3.0.md

 * How to install CanJS 3.0 and how that differs from in the past.
 * The *minimal migration path*.
 The steps that are required in order to upgrade from 2.x to 3.0 with the fewest number of code changes.
 * A second migration path with more modern conventions (such as the use of NPM packages).
-* The future proof path using all of the modern libraries we are most excited about.
+* The future proof path using all of the modern libraries we are most excited about (such as [can-define]).

 ## Getting CanJS 3.0